cheng-jiang/cheng-jiang/README.md

-Cheng is a second-year M.S.
-Financial Economics student at Columbia Business School, graduating in May 2023.
-His previous experiences include equity research and fund of funds (FOF) research.
-Besides professional and academic life, he is a student pilot training in the New York metropolitan airspace.
+Cheng is currently an off-cycle analyst in the Global Investment Research division at Goldman Sachs, covering China and Asia Pacific ex-Japan regional equity portfolio strategy.
+Before GS, he covered US equity strategy as a part-time researcher at Trivariate Research.
+His previous experiences also include research work in the equity indices and fund of funds field.

 Cheng graduated magna cum laude from Rensselaer Polytechnic Institute with a B.S. in Computer Science, double majored in Business and Management.
+He also received an M.S. in Financial Economics from Columbia Business School.

 <!--
 **cheng-jiang/cheng-jiang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.